APrettyCoolProgram/card-game-decklists/arena/current/gates-and-things.md

 # Gates & Things
->  Prismatic, singleton (except for Gates) deck focusing on Gates and other things.
+>  Large, prismatic, singleton (except for Gates) deck focusing on Gates and other things.

 ```
 Deck